How Churches Can Overcome the Summer Giving Slump

 Why are recurring donations so beneficial for churches?
 Several reasons.

-First, they provide predictable cash flow, even during summer lulls.
+First, they provide predictable cash flow, even during seasonal lulls.
 Recurring donations decouple church giving from church attendance.
 Regardless of attendance patterns, the church can still rely on consistent income to cover expenses and plan for future projects.

 Second, recurring donations make budgeting easier.
 With a set amount of money coming in each month, churches can better manage their finances and allocate resources towards various ministries and programs.